robang74/redfishos/README.md

 * [SailJail sandbox](https://github.com/robang74/sailjail) - SailJail is a thin Firejail wrapper and it command is used to create Sailfish OS application sandboxes

-* [SailJail permissions](https://github.com/robang74/sailjail-permissions) - SailFish OS application sandboxing and permissions system built on top of FireJail.
-This project enables the building of boot images for Google Android fastboot based devices.
+* [SailJail permissions](https://github.com/robang74/sailjail-permissions) - SailFish OS application sandboxing and permissions system built on top of FireJail.This project enables the building of boot images for Google Android fastboot based devices.

 * [mce-tools](https://github.com/robang74/mce) - mcetool command line executable to set some SailFish OS parameter about timeouts and power management.

 * [advance camera](https://github.com/robang74/harbour-advanced-camera) - Advanced Camera application for SailFish OS.